langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 ### Dynamic Breakpoints

-Alternatively, the developer can define some *condition* that must be met for the breakpoint to be triggered.
+Alternatively, the developer can define some *condition* that must be met for a breakpoint to be triggered.
 This concept of [dynamic breakpoints](./low_level.md#dynamic-breakpoints) is useful when the developer wants to halt the graph under *a particular condition*.
 This uses a `NodeInterrupt`, which is a special type of exception that can be raised from within a node based upon some condition.
+As an example, we can define a dynamic breakpoint that triggers when the `input` is longer than 5 characters.

 ```python
 def my_node(state: State) -> State: